evildmp/conference-handbook/handbook/timeline.rst

 Three months from now you're going to have to present your proposal, so you need some information to hand.

-Identify your location, your :doc:`venue(s) </venues>`, your ideal dates, your :doc:`general schedule </schedule>` and at least some :doc:`fellow organisers </committee>`.
+Identify your location, your :doc:`/essentials/venues`, your ideal dates, your :doc:`general schedule </event-itself/schedule>` and at least some :doc:`fellow organisers
+</organisation/committee>`.

 Location
 --------

 You need to be aware of and make judgements about:

-* how will people travel to the location
+* how people will travel to the location
-* are there easy and reasonably inexpensive connections from most places
+* whether there are easy and reasonably inexpensive connections from most places
-* is there adequate accommodation available locally, and can you reserve it for your attendees
+* suitable :doc:`/essentials/accommodation` available locally, that can be reserved for your attendees
-* will some attendees be excluded, either because they won't be permitted or because they might not be safe from harrassement - for example:
+* whether some attendees will be excluded, either because they won't be permitted or because they might not be safe from harrassement - for example:

   * Israelis from many Arab countries, and vice-versa
   * gay people in certain countries